yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 2g.
 For Driver type, cycle the arrows until it says `libusbK (v3.0.7.0)`.
 This is very important.
     - 2h.
 Hit install driver.
     - 2i.
 Close Zadig.
     - 2j.
-Drag and drop the bin file from step 1 of this guide onto the `RCMSmasher.exe` program.
+Drag and drop the `biskeydump.bin` file (from step 2a of this guide) onto the `TegraRcmSmash.exe` program.
 It should not stay open and your switch should now display some text on it.
 If it did not, make sure you have carefully followed all of the previous steps and try again.
     - 2k.
 You are now in biskeydump.
 If the background of the QR code is red, retry until it is blue.
 You can scan the QR code for convenience or copy the codes by typing them into your computer.
 Our testing has found that QRDroid doesn't work properly but [QR Code Reader by Kaspersky Lab](https://play.google.com/store/apps/details?id=com.kaspersky.qrscanner) does.
 Copy the keys template from step 1 into `%YUZU_DIR%/keys` and make sure it is still named `console.keys`.
 Open `console.keys` and replace the large `XXXX...XXX` strings with the corresponding key from biskeydump.
 You should have copied:
         - `tsec_key`
         - `bis_key_0_crypt`